TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Conclusion

 \section{Conclusion}

-In this paper, we propose a temporal propagation-based graph neural network (TPGNN) to remedy two deficiencies (i.e., computational inefficiency and over-smoothing) in learning high-order information for temporal graphs.
-Specifically, our model consists of two main components, namely propagator and node-wise encoder.
-The propagator propagates messages from the anchor node to its multi-hop neighbors and then utilizes the message to update the state of all neighbors simultaneously, achieving efficient computation.
-The node-wise encoder applies transformer to aggregate node representations based on states (i.e., memory vectors) preserved on the node itself, implicitly learning the importance of messages from different layers, thus mitigating the over-smoothing.
-Besides, owing to the calculation of node representations does not require querying temporal neighbors, we further significantly speed up the inference.
-Experimental results on temporal link prediction and node classification demonstrate the superiority of TPGNN over SOTA.
-In addition, extensive experiments show the robustness of our model on significant hyper-parameters, including model depth and batch size.
+In this paper, we proposed TPGNN, a temporal propagation-based graph neural network, to address the issues of computational inefficiency and over-smoothing in learning high-order information for temporal graphs.
+Our model consists of two main components, the propagator and node-wise encoder, which propagate messages efficiently and aggregate node representations based on states preserved on the node itself to mitigate over-smoothing.
+By not requiring the querying of temporal neighbors during inference, we further speed up the process.
+Experimental results on temporal link prediction and node classification show that TPGNN outperforms state-of-the-art methods.
+Additionally, extensive experiments demonstrate the robustness of our model on significant hyper-parameters, including model depth and batch size.